-Intel[®] Extended Memory 64 Technology (Intel[®] EM64T) requires a computer system with a processor, chipset, BIOS, OS, device drivers and applications enabled for Intel EM64T.
-Processor will not operate (including 32-bit operation) without an Intel EM64T-enabled BIOS.
+64-bit computing on Intel architecture requires a computer system with a processor, chipset, BIOS, operating system, device drivers and applications enabled for Intel[®] 64 architecture.
+Processors will not operate (including 32-bit operation) without an Intel[®] 64 architecture-enabled BIOS.
 Performance will vary depending on your hardware and software configurations.
-Intel EM64T-enabled OS, BIOS, device drivers and applications may not be available.
-Check with your vendor for more information.
+Consult with your system vendor for more information.